-The MERCURIUSTM Full-Length (FL) BRB-seq kits (mRNA) allow the preparation of Illumina-compatible RNA sequencing libraries for up to 384 RNA samples in a time and cost-efficient manner.
-This protocol is based on the enrichment of mRNA pool, its further fragmentation with subsequent modifications and the library preparation using BRB-seq technology.
+The MERCURIUSTM Full-Length (FL) DRUG-seq kits (mRNA) allow the preparation of Illumina-compatible RNA sequencing libraries for up to 384 samples in a time and cost-efficient manner.
+The kits include a mild cell lysis buffer to prepare crude cell lysates.
+This protocol is based on the enrichment of the mRNA pool, its further fragmentation with subsequent modifications, and the library preparation using BRB-seq technology.